MD/MS

 Our mission is to make sure that no deserving student misses out on their dream specialty owing to lack of information or guidance.
 For this we charge a nominal fee of ₹30,000 (GST included).

+Choosing a PG specialization is a life-defining decision, and hence you need quality guidance.
 At Bodmas Education, we combine years of experience, authentic and verified information, and transparent counselling practices to help MBBS graduates (with degrees from India and abroad) secure their dream PG seats.

 We fully understand the stress, uncertainty, and emotional investment that comes with NEET PG preparation and counselling.
 Our role is to make your journey completely stress-free — with clear direction, real-time updates, and end-to-end admission support.

-Whether you’re a high-ranker targeting top clinical branches like Radiology or Dermatology or General medicine, or a low-ranker exploring management quota options in institutions of repute, we create a personalized roadmap for your success, that too for a very nominal fee.
+Whether you’re a high-ranker targeting top clinical branches like Radiology or Dermatology or General Medicine, or a low-ranker exploring management quota options in institutions of repute, we create a personalized roadmap for your success, that too for a very nominal fee.
 We charge just ₹30,000 (GST included) for our continuous efforts for you.

 Pursuing postgraduate programs like MD or MS after completion of MBBS degree has become a necessity in India.
 These PG programs help MBBS doctors specialize and gain advanced clinical proficiency.
 But, securing a seat in MD/MS programs requires an in-depth understanding of eligibility criteria, including academic qualifications, registrations, internship completion, NEET PG requirements, and category/reservation rules.